vault27/Foundation/paloalto.md

 It is impossible to configure with templates:

 - Configure a device block list
-- Clear logs.
+- Clear logs
-- Enable operational modes such as normal mode, multi-vsys mode, or FIPS-CC mode.
+- Enable operational modes such as normal mode, multi-vsys mode, or FIPS-CC mode
-- Configure the IP addresses of firewalls in an HA pair.
+- Configure the IP addresses of firewalls in an HA pair
-- Configure a master key and diagnostics.
+- Configure a master key and diagnostics
-- Compare configuration files (Config Audit).
+- Compare configuration files (Config Audit)

+Configuration

+- Create Template: **Panorama > Templates > Add - Name + VSYS**
+- Commit to Panorama
+- Fill the template with options via Templates Sections: Network and Device
+- Create a Stack: **Panorama > Templates > Add Stack** - Assign a template to it + assign devices + default VSYS
+- The Template at the top of the Stack has the highest priority in the presence of overlapping config
+- Commit to Panorama and devices

 ### Variables